manish-garodia/manish-garodia/common/lib-cellar/procedures/into-the-clouds/into-the-clouds.md

 	$ <copy>vi ~/.bashrc</copy>
 	```

-1. Insert the path to the Oracle home location in the bash profile.
+1. Insert the path to the Oracle home location in the Bash profile.

 	```
 	<copy>cd /u01/app/oracle/product/21.0.0/dbhome_1</copy>